 The next step is the actual “molding” of the neck.
 Did you ever have braces to straighten your teeth?
 The concept is the same: pressure over time causes the tissues to change and maintain a different shape. unfortunately we cannot put your neck in a brace and hold it there to re-model it.
 Instead, we apply pressure to the neck with specific exercises, traction and adjustments to slowly direct the spine to the proper position.
 You will do most of the work at home with exercises.
 You will also visit the office for periodic adjustments.

 It can anywhere from 3-12 months to achieve significant curvature gains, but it does happen and will happen as long as you follow the program established for you.

 Is There a Straight Neck Pillow That Can Fix My Neck?

 Sorry, no. There is no pillow available that can correct your neck, BUT there are several pillows that can aggravate and promote a straight neck!
 If your pillow is too big and you lie on it on your back it will stretch your neck up and reduce your curve.
 Also sleeping on your stomach can put stress on the neck and promote misalignment.
-It's natural for you to move all around while you sleep.
-It's the body's way of making sure you don't stay in one position too long and get stiff and sore.
-Since you will spend most of your time lying on one side or the other, I recommend a pillow that is properly fitted for side sleeping.
+It’s natural for you to move all around while you sleep.
+It’s the body’s way of making sure you don’t stay in one position too long and get stiff and sore.
+I recommend a pillow that is properly fitted for side sleeping because most people spend more of their sleeping time on their sides.
 When you do roll to your back, it will not be very comfortable and you will naturally roll over to your side.

 By properly sizing your pillow for side sleeping, you will not improve your neck curve, but you will not be aggravating it either.
 Watch the video where I explain “the pillow trick.”